Bosonic quantum Hall droplets in rapidly rotating two-dimensional Bose-Einstein condensates

 for $0 < \theta \le 2\pi$ and $r_{\rm inner}\le r \le r_{\rm outer}$ , where $r_0 = (r_{\rm inner} + r_{\rm outer})/2$.
-The corresponding droplet arrays resulted from these two phase distributions are shown in Fig.~\ref{fig:FIG4}.
-As mentioned earlier, once the droplet arrays are formed they are still in a dynamic state, as each of its droplets is in a constant, combined motion of stretching and rotation~\cite{SM}.
-To make contact with previously discussed single droplet dynamics, we calculate the moment of inertia and the physical angular momentum for a droplet in the circular array, which shows perfect agreements with Eqs.~(\ref{equ:I2})-(\ref{equ:LR2}) (see Fig.~\ref{fig:FIG5}).
-As a final example of the phase engineering approach to the formation of droplet arrays, we find that a 1D droplet array rotating at the cyclotron frequency $\omega_c$ can be achieved by the initial phase
+The corresponding quantum Hall droplet arrays resulted from these two phase distributions are shown in Fig.~\ref{fig:FIG4}.
+As mentioned earlier, once the quantum Hall droplet arrays are formed, they are still in a dynamic state, as each of its droplets is in a constant, combined motion of stretching and rotation~\cite{SM}.
+To make contact with previously discussed single quantum Hall droplet dynamics, we calculate the moment of inertia and the physical angular momentum for a droplet in the circular array, which shows perfect agreements with Eqs.~(\ref{equ:I2})-(\ref{equ:LR2}) (see Fig.~\ref{fig:FIG5}).
+As a final example of the phase engineering approach to the formation of quantum Hall droplet arrays, we find that a 1D quantum Hall droplet array rotating at the cyclotron frequency $\omega_c$ can be achieved by the initial phase

 which generates a velocity field $\bv = (2\Omega y, 0)$ as shown in Fig.~\ref{fig:FIG6}.
-The rotation of the array can be understood from Eq.~(\ref{phirtarrayr}) if we neglect the internal dynamics of individual droplets.
+The rotation of the array can be understood from Eq.~(\ref{phirtarrayr}) if we neglect the internal dynamics of individual quantum Hall droplets.

+Bosonic quantum Hall droplets are very different from previously studied droplets in bosonic mixtures or in dipolar gases, which are stabilized by the balance between the mean-field attraction and the zero-point energy.
+Generally speaking, the bosonic quantum Hall droplets are stabilized by a balance of the outward mean-field pressure and an inward Coriolis force in the rotating frame.
+They are metastable states instead of the ground state of the system, the latter of which is in fact the vortex lattice.
+Therefore, the droplet's energy is not at a global minimum and it can not be obtained through a similar energetic analysis as the previous droplets.
+In this sense, their existence and stability are quite nontrivial.

+Although our theory is strictly speaking only applicable to zero temperature systems, one can still obtain important insights about the influence of finite temperatures on the droplets.
+Through the Bogoliubov-de Gennes analysis, the droplet is dynamically stable against general excitations or fluctuations.
+Furthermore, our extensive simulations demonstrate that it is even stable when the fluctuation is quite large, due to nonlinear interaction.
+Therefore, one could foresee that the droplet should not be sensitive to the temperature whose main effect is thermal fluctuations and it may be stable at fairly large temperature regime as long as the Bose condensation still occurs.
+This is also consistent with the experiment~\cite{Mukherjee2022}.